Let’s explore how to get rid Of chicken mites on humans? They are tiny pests that many people rarely think about. So How to get rid of them on humans.

 Chicken Coop Mite Spray

-You can make this spray naturally at home by making a mixture of dish soap, oil, and water.
+You can make this spray naturally at home by mixing dish soap, oil, and water.

 This will help suffocate the chicken mites and prevent them from spreading to humans.